axelboc/website-rmittkd/src/pages/contact.md

       All members (inc. non-RMIT) are covered by RMIT's insurance.
 You are also covered during your first three free classes.
     question: What happens if I get injured during class?
-  - answer: >-
-      You can purchase your membership online, on the club's <a href="https://rmitlink.rmit.edu.au/Clubs/taekwondoitf">RMIT Link page</a>.
-      Just click on <em>Join or Renew</em> and follow the steps!
-    question: How do I purchase the membership?
 relatedLinks:
   - img: /uploads/boards.jpg
     path: /